 Greek Orzo Risotto with Seafood, Kritharoto

 Kritharoto is a new name in the Greek culinary lexicon, a hybrid borrowed from Italian risotto and Greek kritharaki, the name for orzo.
 This dish essentially is a variation on the great northern Greek classic mussel and seafood pilaf.
-To buy the olive oil and other Greek ingredients for this dish click here.
+To find some of the artisinal Greek products you'll need to make this, visit my online shop here, where you'll discover a host of lovingly curated Greek ingredients.

 - 2 lb/910 g mussels